CRCA Sub-team Rules

 b.
 Each sub-team’s jersey is also a CRCA jersey (See Rule 11).
 Teams may not allow persons who are not members of CRCA to race in team jerseys.
 If a sub-team knowingly allows a non-CRCA person to race in a club or open race as a team member in a team jersey, the entire team is suspended from racing as a team (i.e. in team uniform) until further notice.
 If the violation occurs during a Team Cup or Challenge club race, then any points earned at that race are forfeited, and additionally the sub-team is suspended from racing as a team in the next Team Cup or Challenge race (such suspension to carry over to the next season if necessary).

-Existing teams renewing for 2014 must have their applications in by Friday, February 14, 2014.
-New teams must also submit their application by Friday, February 14, 2014.
+Existing teams renewing for 2015 must have their applications in by Friday, February 13, 2015.
+New teams must also submit their application by Friday, February 13, 2015.
 Failure to do so may prevent team members from being allowed to race in their team uniform and will prevent the team from accruing any Team Cup points until the completed application is received.
-Email applications to the Director of Teams: Ashley Doane at: teams[at]crca.net
+Email applications to the Director of Teams: Alexis Kraft, at: teams[at]crca.net

 Team rosters are to be submitted via email.
-E-mail your team roster to Ashley Doane at: teams[at]crca.net.
-Changes to your roster during the season must be sent in writing to the Director of Teams in advance of any racing with your team.
+E-mail your team roster to Alexis Kraft at: teams[at]crca.net.
+Changes to your roster during the season must be sent in writing to the Director of Teams in advance of any new members racing with your team.

 4. Contact Person: